Volvo's aim is to ensure that nobody is seriously injured or killed in any of their new cars by 2020.

 IntelliSafe is the standard safety equipment in all new Volvo cars.
 This high level of standard safety on all new Volvo cars is a vital element in helping to achieve the vision of reducing exposure to safety conflicts on all vehicles.

 At speed differences up to 50 km/h between the car and the vehicle in front, a collision can be avoided if the driver does not react.
 At higher speed differences, the collision can be mitigated.
-In some of our cars City Safety also includes Steering Support, which helps you to steer away from danger as effectively and safely as possible.
+In some Volvo cars City Safety also includes Steering Support, which helps you to steer away from danger as effectively and safely as possible.